 After this time, the remaining $40,000 will no longer be treated as Joan’s asset.

-The article was prepared by Tim Howard, Strategy Specialist at BT and is current as at 31 January 2019.
+The article was prepared by BT and is current as at 1 July 2020.

 This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to these factors before acting on it.
 This information provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
 This information may contain material provided by third parties derived from sources believed to be accurate at its issue date.
 While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.
 Any tax considerations outlined in this publication are general statements, based on an interpretation of the current tax law, and do not constitute tax advice.
 The tax implications of super investments can impact individual situations differently and you should seek specific tax advice from a registered tax agent or registered tax (financial) adviser.